MQTT Security Fundamentals: MQTT Payload Encryption

 Welcome to the eight part of the MQTT Security Fundamentals series.
 The topic for this post is MQTT Payload encryption.
 You will learn how payload encryption can be applied to MQTT and how this application-level encryption adds an additional layer of security in untrusted MQTT environments.

-MQTT Payload encryption is the encryption of application specific data (typically the MQTT PUBLISH packet payload or the CONNECT LWT payload ) on the application level.
-This approach allows End-to-End encryption for application data even for untrusted environments.
-While the message metadata like the MQTT Topic (Read more about topics in this post) stays intact, the payload of the message gets encrypted.
+MQTT Payload encryption is the encryption of application-specific data on the application level (typically, the MQTT PUBLISH packet payload or the CONNECT LWT payload).
+This approach allows end-to-end encryption of application data even on untrusted environments.
+While the message metadata such as the MQTT Topic stays intact, the payload of the message gets encrypted (you can read more about topics in this post).
 This type of encryption is not defined in the MQTT specification and is completely application specific.

-Since MQTT payloads are always binary, it’s not needed to encode the encrypted message (which is – technically speaking – usually a raw byte array after encryption) to an textual representation, like base64.
-This is important if you need to save additional bandwidth, text encodings are typically more bloated than the raw byte representation.
+Since MQTT payloads are always binary, it’s not necessary to encode the encrypted message to a textual representation such as base64 (technically speaking, the message is usually a raw byte array after encryption).
+If you need to save additional bandwidth, this is an important point.
+Text encodings are typically more bloated than the raw byte representation.

 All MQTT PUBLISH metadata stays intact and only the payload of the message is encrypted.
-This ensures, that there is no custom mechanism needed on the broker side for decrypting the data (in fact, you may want to prevent the broker to do that if you’re using encryption!) in order to route the MQTT message to the subscribers.
+This ensures, that there is no custom mechanism needed on the broker side for decrypting the data (in fact, you may want to prevent the broker to do that if you’re using encryption!).

-Usually MQTT payload encryption is only applied to MQTT PUBLISH packets.
-If you are willing to go the extra mile and write a custom broker plugin which can decrypt the encrypted data on the broker side, then you could e.g. also encrypt the following data on the client side:
+Usually, MQTT payload encryption is only applied to MQTT PUBLISH packets.
+It is also possible to implement a custom broker plugin for decryption, so that the following data on the client side can be encrypted:

 - PUBLISH topics

 - UNSUBSCRIBE topics

 Our recommendation is to stick with LWT and PUBLISH payload encryption.